Chapter 11 Tidying Your Data

 ## 3 Toronto_NO2_1 30

-You can read more about the unite function here.
+You can read more about the unite

 11.2.4 Renaming columns/headers

-Sometimes a name is lengthy, or cumbersome to work with in R. While something like This_is_a_valid_header is valid and compatible with R and tidyverse functions, you may want to change it to make it easier to work with (i.e. less typing).
-Simply use the rename() function:
+is valid and compatible with R and tidyverse functions, you may want to change it to make it easier to work with (i.e. less typing).

 ## [1] "UVVis_Wave_Length_nM" "Absorbance"

-renamed_data <- rename(badHeader, wavelength_nM = UVVis_Wave_Length_nM)
+renamed_data <- rename(bad_col_names, wavelength_nM = UVVis_Wave_Length_nM)

-# Inspect the column names of the renamed dataframe
+# Inspect the column names of the renamed data frame

 colnames(renamed_data)